Dilution Calculator

 Mistake 2: Confusing Dilution Factor with Dilution Ratio

-A factor of 5 (5-fold, 1 part in 5 total) is not the same as a ratio of 1:5 (1 part stock to 5 parts diluent, 6 total).
+A factor of 5 means a 5 fold or 1 in 5 total dilution.
+That is not the same as a ratio of 1:5, which means 1 part stock to 5 parts diluent for 6 total parts.
 Treating them as identical introduces a consistent offset.

 Mistake 3: Adding Diluent Instead of Bringing to Volume

 Prevention: take the calculated stock volume, then top up to the final volume mark.
-The diluent added equals Vโ‚‚ โˆ’ Vโ‚, not Vโ‚‚.
+The diluent added equals V₂ minus V₁, not V₂.

 Mistake 4: Ignoring Compounding in Serial Dilutions

-Prevention: compute the total factor as DFโฟ and verify with our dilution factor calculator.
+Prevention: compute the total factor as DF to the power of n and verify with our dilution factor calculator.

 Mistake 5: Rounding Too Early